 My staff likes to kid me because I end most conversations with clients and others on the phone with “Thanks” instead of “Good Bye”—even when the conversation does not warrant it.
 It may seem strange to others and I don’t know how it became such a subconscious habit.
 I do know that years ago it occurred to me that people don’t say thanks enough and that it would be nice to thank more people, whether they necessarily deserved it or not, and that’s when I started thanking people more.
 If someone does something for you like holding open a door or picking up change you dropped while waiting in line, they deserve a thank you.
 But don’t you think more people would be thankful if they heard it more often?
 Much like holding doors for ladies and removing your hat indoors, the thank you note itself is a holdover from a time when people took the time to ask about other people and made an effort to remember the details.
 One of my favorite “life” stories (whether it is actually true or not) is of a young Arnold Palmer who had just burst onto the professional scene as a young superstar and one of the elder members of the professional tour had taken him under his wing to show him the ropes.
 They arrived at the site of a Tour event for a practice round on a Monday and the older pro asked of the golf shop staff what the course record was and who held it.
 After leaving the clubhouse, Palmer stated he knew why he would ask the course record, but wondered why they should care who holds it?
 The pro looked at his young protégé and said “If the club pro holds the record, I don’t want to break it in a practice round because this is his club and he works here all year long.
 We’re only here for a few days and his record means more to him than breaking it means to me.”

 My wife insists that we address our family Christmas cards by hand.
 I used to think it was a waste of time, but as I get older I actually look forward to it each year.
-Much like the thank you note, a hand-addressed Christmas card or wedding invitation just seems more personal than one with a label slapped on it.
 So try this exercise and see how you fare.
 Go to the stationers or an office supply store and buy two or three boxes of Thank You notes with envelopes—they usually come 20 or 25 to a box.
 See how long it takes you to use them all.
 Hopefully not very long.
 And it doesn’t have to be because you closed a big deal or signed a big contract.
 Thank someone for lunch.
 That means more than thanking someone for a big contract because it is unexpected.
-I guarantee that most of the people you send one too will be pleasantly surprised by the fact that you sent a handwritten thank you note the old fashioned way.
-And let me know your opinion on the lost art of thank you notes.
+I guarantee that most of the people you send one to will be pleasantly surprised by the fact that you sent a handwritten thank you note the old fashioned way.
+And let me know your opinion on the lost art of thank you note.
 But you don’t have to send me a hand-written note, just let me know on Twitter @lipouts.
 Oh, and one last thing…Thank You!